 Dr. Thomas Weinhart, the CTO of MercuryLab, is one of the world’s leading experts in micro-macro transitions, a process through which detailed continuum information may be extracted from particle data and used to predict the causes of segregation, breakage and failure in particulate systems.

-Prof. Stefan Luding chairs the Multi Scale Mechanics (MSM) group at the Faculty of Engineering Technology at the University of Twente, NL.
-His major research expertise is on non-Newtonian fluids, non-linear solids, particle interactions, granular materials, powders, asphalt, composites, bio- and micro-fluid systems and self-healing materials and most of all on micro-macro transition methods.
-Among many other tasks and services for the community, he is managing Editor in Chief of the journal Granular Matter and is president of the AEMMG organisation committee for the Powders and Grains conference series.
+Prof. Stefan Luding is one of the world’s leading experts on the handling and processing of granular materials.
+He chairs the Multiscale Mechanics (MSM) group at the Faculty of Engineering Technology at the University of Twente, NL.
+His expertise includes non-Newtonian fluids, non-linear solids, particle interactions, granular materials, powders, asphalt, composites, bio- and micro-fluid systems and self-healing materials and most of all on micro-macro transition methods.
+He is managing Editor in Chief of the leading granular journal Granular Matter and is president of the AEMMG organisation committee for the Powders and Grains conference series.

 Dr. Deepak Tunuguntla obtained his PhD in 2015.
 His PhD focused on the investigation of segregation and mixing problems facing the steel industry.
 Since completing his PhD he joined the MercuryLab consultancy team and is still actively publishing research paper on the topic of ‘mixing and segregation’.